-Every day our providers and clients witness the power of reproductive choice.
+Every day, at MSI Reproductive Choices, our providers and clients witness the power of reproductive choice.
 From enabling girls to stay in school, to supporting women to forge their careers, the right to choose is transformational.
 As Damales Mukaka, a nurse from our Zambia programme, told me recently, ‘If you empower a woman or a girl, then you’ve empowered a home, you’ve empowered a country and you’ve empowered the world.’

 Our vision for the next 10 years is bold: By 2030, no abortion will be unsafe and every individual who wants access to contraception will have it.
 We know that making reproductive choice a reality for all is within reach this decade.
 Here’s how we can make it happen, together.